Pocahontas II: Journey to a New World: Production

-Production took two years and occurred in the United States, Japan, and Canada.
+Production took two years and occurred in the United States, Canada, and Japan.

 Release

 The film was originally released on VHS as part of the Walt Disney Home Video collection.
 Two years later, it was re-released on VHS, as well as on DVD, on September 5, 2000, as part of the Walt Disney Gold Classic Collection.

 On August 21, 2012, the film was released as part of a 2-Movie Collection with its prequel, Pocahontas, in both DVD and Blu-ray formats.
 Then on February 28, 2017, the film was re-released as part of a 2-Movie Collection with its prequel in a Blu-ray / Digital HD combo.

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 29% based on 7 reviews and an average rating of 4.4/10.
+On Rotten Tomatoes, the film holds an approval rating of 38% based on 8 reviews and an average rating of 5.2/10.
 Joe Leydon of Variety called it "too bland and formulaic" for adults but said that children will likely enjoy it.
 TV Guide rated the film 2/5 stars.
 The reviewer called it "fairly well made" but said it "suffers from the usual defects of an uncompelling plot and weak songs".
 At Entertainment Weekly, Michael Sauter rated it C+ and called it "standard yet pleasing fare for the preschool set".